etn-ccis/blui-react-component-library/README.md

 See the [documentation](https://brightlayer-ui-components.github.io/react) for information on using these components.

+## Migration from v6 to v7

+With the release of version 7, Brightlayer UI React Components have been updated to use Material UI v6.
+This migration guide will help you update your project from v6 to v7.

+### Steps to Migrate

+1. **Update Dependencies**: Update your `package.json` to use the latest version of `@brightlayer-ui/react-components` and `@mui/material`.

+    ```shell
+    yarn add @brightlayer-ui/react-components@latest @mui/material@latest
+    ```

+2. **Theme Updates**: If you are using custom themes, update your theme configuration to be compatible with Material UI v6.

+    ```javascript
+    import { createTheme } from '@mui/material/styles';

+    const theme = createTheme({
+        // your theme configuration
+    });
+    ```

+3. **Component Changes**: Review the [Material UI v6 migration guide](https://mui.com/guides/migration-v4/) for any breaking changes that may affect your components.

+4. **Testing**: Thoroughly test your application to ensure all components are working as expected with the new version.

+By following these steps, you should be able to successfully migrate your project from v6 to v7 using Material UI v6.

 ## Browser Support

 Brightlayer UI libraries will work with any modern browser.
 For details, please refer to our [Browser Support](https://brightlayer-ui.github.io/development/frameworks-web/react#browser-support) documentation.